Vyral/mark-ramey/_posts/2019-03-26-a-qa-with-local-insurance-expert-james-cleveland.md

 11:18 - How you can get in touch with James for a free policy review (and enter his company's raffle for a $100 Visa gift card)&nbsp;

 If you have any other questions or would like more information, feel free to give us a call or send us an email.
-And if you’d like to learn more about Insurance Services of Central Florida’s gift card raffle, click here.
+And if you’d like to learn more about Insurance Services of Central Florida’s gift card raffle, click <a href="https://www.iscf.biz/florida-insurance/win/" target="_blank">here.</a>

 We look forward to hearing from you soon.&nbsp;